 These types of insights can help you anticipate future actions your customers could take.
 It can, for example, calculate churn probability so you can more efficiently invest in retaining customers - even at a time like this when there is increased pressure on marketing budgets.
 So whether it’s through creating more relevant content or verifying email addresses of your subscribers, your actions are fully informed.

 The new Google Analytics is adding more predictive metrics (such as potential revenue from specific segments).
 This allows you to take action to reach higher-value customers and better understand why some customers are likely to spend more than others.

 The new analytics platform also provides new integrations across Google’s marketing products.
-With the deeper integration with Google Ads, for example, it lets you create audiences that can reach your customers with more relevant and helpful experiences wherever they engage with your business.
+With the deeper integration with "how to run Google Ads" to attract more clients, for example, it lets you create audiences that can reach your customers with more relevant and helpful experiences wherever they engage with your business.

 Additionally, you can now address longtime advertiser requests.
 By measuring app and web interactions together, it can, for example, include conversions from YouTube-engaged views that happen in-app and on the web in its reports.

 When you’re able to see conversions from YouTube videos alongside those from other platforms like Google, non-Google paid channels, organic ones like Google Search, social media, email and other prospecting tools, you’re able to better understand the combined impact of your marketing efforts and unlock potential growth hacking strategies.

 Complete Understanding of How Customers Interact with your Business